AlexLeung/auto-cardanode/README.md

 Welcome.
-I intend to grow this project into a mostly self-serve suite for creating and maintaining a Cardano stake-pool node professionally.
+I intend to grow this project into a mostly self-serve suite for creating and maintaining a Cardano stake-pool node securely and professionally.

 I would love to work on this full-time.
 Send your ADA donations to [addr1qxgke7saygkwfpkfszvatg5mg6zawuzgw097awj7mlyecghuya8h2ee38wpwd09akk6kdl2s9kuwavae3rp4fj7fxq8sts3rqv](https://explorer.cardano.org/en/no-search-results?query=addr1qxgke7saygkwfpkfszvatg5mg6zawuzgw097awj7mlyecghuya8h2ee38wpwd09akk6kdl2s9kuwavae3rp4fj7fxq8sts3rqv).
 I'll be using this adddress exclusively for collecting donations, so you can view the funds sent here and judge whether or not I deserve more.
 If you see an error on that cardano scanner page it's because I haven't received any donations.. so no TXs exist to that address yet.
 ___________